yheechan/SBFL_dataset_generator/README.md

 * analyze ossfuzz timeout bugs

 ## Currently Working On:
-1. debug rank results
 2. improve performance on FL (by excluding coincident passed TC)
+3. Change to execute for single BUG version (for simplicity)
-3. documentation in GREAT DETAIL
+4. documentation in GREAT DETAIL
 * [IMPO] Check whether skipping TC runs are correctly skipped

 ## Finished Over the Week